 Is Telangana a recreation of boundaries of Hyderabad ruled by the Nizams? : On July 30, 2013 the ruling UPA (United Progressive Alliance) government made a decision that can one day have far reaching impact on the national integrity of India as a whole.
 The effects can already be felt to a certain extent with people in the Darjeeling district calling an indefinite bandh in order to press their claims for a separate state and one feels that further such movements will be making their presence felt in…

-Nehru Zoological Park in Hyderabad : Location: Nehru Zoological Park, Hyderabad, Andhra Pradesh Nehru Zoological Park in Hyderabad is popularly known as the Hyderabad Zoo.
+Nehru Zoological Park in Hyderabad : Location: Nehru Zoological Park, Hyderabad, Telangana Nehru Zoological Park in Hyderabad is popularly known as the Hyderabad Zoo.
 Named after Pandit Jawaharlal Nehru, the zoo is an attraction of the city since it was established and opened to public in 1963.
 Spread over 380 acres of land, the zoo is managed by the Forest Department of the Government of Andhra Pradesh.
 The Department mainly strives to rehabilitate endangered species, create public awareness to protect wildlife…

 Last Updated on: 04/10/2013